 4. Find out if your organization offers extensions.

 Some organizations, like the NCCPA, allows an extension, often with a fee, to keep your licensure status as certified and to give you additional time to complete and report your CME credits.

 - The NCCPA offers the ACE (Administrative Certification Extension) for a fee, which gives you a one-month extension of certification additional time to complete your CME requirements.

 - The Florida Board of Medicine will move your license to a delinquent status if you do not complete your CME requirements.
 Failure to renew may result in an issue of noncompliance and you will have 30 days to comply.

 The most ideal scenario is to not miss the deadline for your CME requirements in the first place.
 BoardVitals online CME activities are an excellent way to help you fulfill your last minute CME credits.
+You can also make your continuing education dollars go further by getting CME credits with a gift card with BoardVitals’ CME Pro Plus custom gift card plan.
 All activities are certified for up to 100 AMA PRA Category 1 Credit(s)™ and select specialties are certified for MOC credits too.